Net Force Calculator

 Weight, on the other hand, is the force exerted by gravity on a mass.
 Since gravity varies depending on where you are (e.g., Earth vs. Moon), weight is not constant.
 Weight is calculated using the formula:

-On Earth, where g≈9.8m/s2g a mass of 10 kg will have a weight of about 98 Newtons (N).
+On Earth, where g ≈ 9.8 m/s², a mass of 10 kg will have a weight of about 98 Newtons (N).
+This is a specific application of how to calculate force where the acceleration is due to gravity.

 Force is a broader concept that describes any push or pull acting on an object.
-It is given by Newton’s second law:
+It is given by Newton’s second law: F_net = m × a.
+Weight is simply a special case of force (gravitational force).
+When you use a force calculator, you can input any acceleration to find the corresponding force, not just gravity.

-Advantages of Using an Online Force Calculator
+Advantages of Using an Online Net Force Calculator

 Common Mistakes Students Make While Calculating Force